 The 1866 Two Cent Piece was struck at the Philadelphia Mint with a mintage of 3,177,000.
-This denomination was introduced in 1864 to address coin shortages during the Civil War.
+This denomination was introduced during the Civil War and is notable for being the first U.S. coin to bear the motto “IN GOD WE TRUST.”

 Designer: James B. Longacre